dynamiq-ai/dynamiq/examples/customer_support_workflow/README.md

 ## Key Concepts

-- **Agents Flow:** Creating flow of multiple agents to solve complex tasks.
+- **Workflows:** Creating flow of multiple agents to solve complex tasks.
 - **Retrieval-Augmented Generation (RAG):** Combining information retrieval with language model generation to provide more accurate and comprehensive answers.
 - **Tool Usage:** Leveraging specialized tools to extend the capabilities of agents.
 - **Human Feedback:** Integrating human feedback to improve the accuracy and reliability of agents.